talmeym/regurgitator-all/README.md

 </rg:regurgitator-configuration>
 ```

+as is hopefully apparent, the above example implements the rules of the well-known game rock-paper-scissors

 ### example java code

 below is example code for loading a configuration file, creating a regurgitator instance, and processing a message: